RaviniKuruppu/Portfolio_project/README.md

 #### Create a MySQL Database Schema
 1. Open your MySQL client (e.g., MySQL Workbench or terminal).
-2. Create a new schema named `project`:
+2. Create a new schema named `eventhub`:
    ```sql
    CREATE DATABASE eventhub;
    USE project;